lemonrock/cordial/README.md

 	* 403 Forbidden
 	* 404 Not Found
 * Web server
+	* Support start URLs in Web App Manifests that are visited with query strings such as `?utm_source=homescreen`
 	* Create output and cache folders so that they are readable/writable by webserver user after dropping permissions
 	* Generate access logs
 * Additional SVG plugins